sedc-codecademy/mkwd12-04-ajs/G7/Class05/Workshop-part1/EXTRAFEATURES.md

 * Nice error message when a request has been denied ( Ex: unavailable, request limit, no page like that, access denied )
 * Add planets table
 * Add pagination button for every page (create them dynamically)
+* Search for a single entry
+* Code refactoring (use async/await, reduce code duplication etc.)